engineyard/kubernetes-workshop/02-secrets-environment-variables.md

 `k get secret/exampledb -o yaml` shows a YAML description of the secret with an obfuscated value for `database-url`.
 But it's only obfuscated with Base64, so to see it's contents:

     k get secret/exampledb -o yaml | ruby -ryaml -rbase64 -e "puts Base64.decode64(YAML.load(STDIN)['data']['database-url'])"

-TODO: could we instead use AWS CLI to fetch the root creds of the database master and then create the DB directly with a psql command?

 So now let's attach that secret to our cluster as DATABASE_URL